Updated on 2024-12-11 GMT+08:00

 • The HDFS client has been installed.

-• The service user hdfs is available.
+• The service user hdfs has been created.

 • When changing the storage directory of a single DataNode instance, ensure that the number of active DataNode instances is greater than the value of dfs.replication.